innopolis-devops/labs/PYTHON.md

 I've used virtual environments (using venv) to make sure that all dependencies will work on any machine

+## Tests

+1. I used built-in TestClient for FastAPi
+2. I used fixtures from pytest
+3. Nothing specific is written for the tests

+I recieve response from server, assert that format is correct and then assert that difference between current local time and time returned by server is less than 10 seconds.

+To run tests, just run ``pytest`` command

 ## Linters

 I use **Flake8** linter because it is the most popular and used one.